DeniseHck/DeniseHck/README.md

 - 👋 Hi, I’m @DeniseHck
-- 👀 I use Earth Observation and spectroscopy for agricultural and environmental monitoring
+- 👀 I use multi-sensor Earth Observation and spectroscopy for agricultural and environmental monitoring
 - 🌱 Currently investigating how to improve Soil Organic Carbon (SOC) content estimates over agricultural land using Sentinel-2 satellite reflectance.
 - 📫 Reach me at eedh@leeds.ac.uk